Priya1114/Movie_Trailer/README.md

-                                                     # Udacityproject

-  This Repo consists of project made on udacity FULL STACK WEB DEVLOPMENT Course.

-  FULL STACK WEB DEVLOPMENT:Is a nanodegree course on Udacity,it teaches us both front end and Back end concepts.

-  In this repository you can find Projects based on related to different topics.
-  Like Project movie trailer,using made using Python interface and so on.
-                                          ---MOVIE TRAILER---
+   Udacity Full Stack Web Developer Nanodeegree
+                                          MOVIE TRAILER
-This project is about showing a web page having different movie images and shows their trailer when we click on the images.
+Web page having different movie images with names and shows their trailer when we click on the images.

 #Installation
   -install Python 2.7